 The Members may by ordinary resolution appoint up to twelve Trustees.
 The Members may appoint Staff Trustees through such processes as they may determine provided the total number of Trustees including the Chief Executive Officer (if they so choose to act as Trustee) who are employees of the Academy Trust shall not exceed one third of the total number of Trustees.
+Co-opted Trustees may be appointed by a majority decision of other Trustees who are not themselves co-opted.
 Parent Trustees and Parent Local Governors shall be elected or, if the number of parents, or individuals exercising parental responsibility, standing for election is less than the number of vacancies, appointed (in accordance with the terms of reference determined by the Trustees from time to time).
 The elected or appointed Parent Trustees must be a parent, or an individual exercising parental responsibility, of a registered pupil at one or more of the Academies at the time when he or she is elected or appointed.